Convex hypersurface theory in contact topology: Construction of the plug

-We call the contactomorphism $\Psi$ given by \eqref{eqn:peter paul} a \emph{Peter-Paul contactomorphism} for the following reason: In \autoref{lem:peter paul}, $\Sigma = \{0\} \times [0,s] \times Y \subset M_{(z,s)}$ is the hypersurface on which we want to create $C$-folds.
-The length of the interval $[0,z]$ can be regarded as the given size of a neighborhood of $\Sigma$.
-Then the terminology comes from the desire to rob the (already small) size of the neighborhood of $\Sigma$ to pay for a large size in the $s$-direction.
+We call the contactomorphism $\Psi$ given by \eqref{eqn:peter paul} a \emph{Peter-Paul contactomorphism} for the following reason: In \cref{lem:peter paul}, $\Sigma = \{0\} \times [0,s] \times Y \subset M_{(z_0,s_0)}$ is the hypersurface on which we want to create mushrooms.
+The length of the interval $[-z_0,z_0]$ can be regarded as the given size of a neighborhood of $\Sigma$.
+The map $\Psi$ then allows us to rob the (already small) size of the neighborhood of $\Sigma$ to pay for a large size in the $s$-direction.

-To explain why a large size in the $s$-direction is desirable, note that not every contact form $\eta$, even up to a $C^\infty$-small perturbation, is compatible with an open book decomposition.
-However, according to \autoref{cor:OBD existence}, there exists another contact form $\eta' = e^f \eta$ on $Y$ which is compatible, where $f$ is a smooth function on $Y$.
-Now if we let $Y' = \{s=f\} \subset \Sigma$ be the graph of $f$, then clearly $\alpha|_{Y'}$ is a contact form on $Y'$ which is compatible with some open book decomposition.
-Then the machinery that we developed in \autoref{sec:quantitative stab} can be applied to most of the argument that will be carried out in the rest of this section as well as in \autoref{sec:plug}.

-Observe that the Peter-Paul contactomorphism is not needed in \autoref{sec:CST revisited} to make any $2$-dimensional surface convex.
-We do not know whether ingredients such as the Peter-Paul contactomorphism and the plug to be constructed in \autoref{sec:plug} are really necessary or just reflect our ignorance regarding the nature of convexity.
+Observe that the Peter-Paul contactomorphism was not needed in \cref{sec:CST revisited} to make any $2$-dimensional surface convex.